thesimplekid/fishCycler/README.md

 ## About the Project

-This project is intened to automate the process of refilling and adding water to fish tanks.
+This project is intended to automate the process of refilling and adding water to fish tanks.
 It uses a [adafruit feather Huzzah](https://www.adafruit.com/product/2821) to control two normally closed solenoids.

 ## Software